microsoft/dstoolkit-mlops-base/docs/how-to/GettingStarted.md

 APPINSIGHTS: Name of the app insight.
 Default name is ai$(NAMESPACE)
 CONTAINERREGISTRY: Name of the container registry.
 Default name is cr$(NAMESPACE)
 ```

+Once you have setup your variable, you may follow the (./SetupInfrastructure.md) procedure to create your infrastructure.